 Chad Myers, MBA

-A skilled entrepreneur with experience in designing and building online platforms around Web 2.0 principles, Chad was CFO of www.Mokool.com, a Singapore startup in the online distribution of user-generated mobile content, and was recently Adjunct Professor of Entrepreneurship and the Executive Director of the Rudolf and Valeria Maag International Centre for Entrepreneurship at the business school, INSEAD in France and Singapore, where he also got his MBA.
+A skilled entrepreneur and technologist, Chad was CFO of www.Mokool.com, a Singapore startup in online distribution of user-generated mobile content, and was recently Adjunct Professor of Entrepreneurship and the Executive Director of the INSEAD Centre for Entrepreneurship at the business school, INSEAD in France and Singapore, where he also got his MBA.
 Chad's sister, Nickayla, is an international consultant in Munich, has more degrees than his piddly two, speaks German, and has traveled to over 90 countries.

 Tori Whaley, M.Ed.

 Since 2003, Tori has been a committed special educator, working as an elementary special education teacher.
 Her drive to improve outcomes for her students with dyslexia led her to the Neuhaus Education Center, where she was trained in Orton-Gillingham the summer after her first year of teaching.
 "I was so frustrated as a first year teacher, not knowing how to meet my students' needs.
 I spent the entire summer learning about dyslexia and was thrilled by my students' progress the next year!"
 Since then, she has used the method in English and Spanish with students in three states.

 In 2009, Tori completed her M.Ed. in Special Education at the Peabody College of Vanderbilt University, where she focused on educational strategies for students with learning disabilities.
 She currently works with a non-profit dedicated to improving educational outcomes for young children in the city where she lives.
 When she is not working, Tori loves to read, cook, garden, and spend as much time outdoors as possible.Watch a Video about Tori